Tooth loss creates gaps in your smile that not only imperil your health, but can make it difficult to eat, speak, or smile with confidence.

 Receive Your Personal Estimate

 As a prosthodontist, Dr. Schmitt focuses on the balance between aesthetic and functional tooth replacement.
 You and your family can access this high level of care thanks to our flexible financing options.
-To receive a personal estimate based on your needs, send us an online message or call our Altamonte Springs office, serving the greater Orlando area, at (407) 478-4960.
+You can receive a personal estimate based on your needs during an appointment at our office.